RahulNenavath/RahulNenavath/README.md

 - **Industry Experience**:
   My professional journey includes:
-  - Implementing generative AI solutions, such as call center chatbots powered by LLMs that drive cost savings and improve service quality.
+  - Designing AI solutions like Generative AI based auto-complete, and vector based semantic search engines that improve user experience.
-  - Enhancing search engine functionality with vector-based databases and fine-tuned LLM models, improving accuracy and user experience.
+  - Deploying scalable AI solutions by quantizing deep learning models for fast inference on cloud service poviders like AWS & GCP.
-  - Developing robust data engineering pipelines and analytics dashboards for user engagement and monitoring.
+  - Building data engineering pipelines to capture user activity and design analytics dashboards for user activity monitoring.

 - **Research and Publications**:
   I've co-authored a research paper in the field of biomedical imaging, contributing to advancements in brain tumor segmentation using deep learning techniques.
 My academic pursuits continue to complement my practical projects.